rohitbnrj2/Embodied-Agent/docs/usage/training.md

 ## Running a single training loop

-To run locally, you can use the `run.sh` script.
+To run locally, you can use the {src}`run.sh <scripts/run.sh>` script.
 For example, you can run:

 ```bash
 bash scripts/run.sh cambrian/main.py --train exp=<EXPERIMENT>
 ```

-`run.sh` isn't actually necessary, it just sets some default environment variables and is helpful as it's the same entrypoint for running on a cluster.
+{src}`run.sh <scripts/run.sh>` isn't actually necessary, it just sets some default environment variables and is helpful as it's the same entrypoint for running on a cluster.
 You can also run the above command directly with `python cambrian/main.py ...`.

 ```{tip}
 When invoked with bash, `run.sh` script will default to setting `MUJOCO_GL=egl`.
 Training should always be done with `MUJOCO_GL=egl` cause that runs with a headless implementation of OpenGL and is significantly faster.